 |September 28 and October 6|

 Originally from Watertown, South Dakota, Wilde’s love of music began with the trumpet.
-While attending the prestigious Interlochen Arts Camp as a trumpet player, she discovered her classical voice and was encouraged to also pursue that musical avenue as well.
-She attended St. Olaf College for her undergraduate degree, focusing at first on trumpet performance.
-Singing, however, became her true musical passion and she graduated with a Bachelor of Music in Vocal Performance.
+While attending the prestigious Interlochen Arts Camp as a trumpet player, she discovered her classical voice and was encouraged to pursue that musical avenue as well.
+She attended St. Olaf College for her undergraduate degree, focusing first on trumpet performance.
+Singing, however, became her true musical passion, and she graduated with a Bachelor of Music in Vocal Performance.
 Wilde earned her Master of Music degree from Indiana University, where she studied with Costanza Cuccaro.
-She currently resides in Chicago and studies with Julia Faulkner.
+She is a winner of a 2018 Mabel Dorn Reeder Foundation Award from Opera Theatre of Saint Louis, 2017 Sullivan Grant award winner, 2016 Sara Tucker Study Grant from the Richard Tucker Foundation, the 2016 Luminarts Women’s Voice Fellowship, the 2015 Jerome and Elaine Nerenberg Award, and the 2015 Musicians Club of Women Eleanor Pearce Sherwin Award from the American Opera Society of Chicago.
+She currently resides in Chicago.

 Praised by Opera News for “brandishing a beautiful, evenly produced, nicely ripe sound,” Michael Adams makes role and company debuts as Zurga in Les pêcheurs de perles at the Grand Teatro del Liceu, Enrico in Lucia di Lammermoor with Knoxville Opera, and Gaylord Ravenal in Showboat at The Glimmerglass Festival in the 2018/19 season.
 He also returns to Washington National Opera as Lieutenant Audebert in Puts’ Silent Night.
 Future seasons include returns to Seattle Opera and Washington National Opera in role debuts.
 Last season he joined Seattle Opera for the first time as Guglielmo in Così fan tutte.
 He also debuted with Utah Opera as Marcello in La Bohème and returned later in the season for his first performances of Silvio in Pagliacci and Betto in Gianni Schicchi.
 He returned to Washington National Opera to reprise Melisso in Alcina and for the Pilot in Portman’s The Little Prince, the Grand Théâtre de Genève as Masetto in Don Giovanni, and on the concert stage, the Fort Worth Symphony for an all-Bernstein concert under the baton of Miguel Harth-Bedoya.